 Search for a home

-We decided early on that we wanted to plan ahead for our later cohousing years.
-While we were then a London based cohousing group, we realised that London might not necessarily be the right place to retire.
-We all still wanted quick access to our London families/friends and activities and decided that we would search for a suitable cohousing site within a 90 minute travel time of London.
+While we started as a London based group, we looked more widely for sites that would work for cohousing.
+We still wanted quick access to our London families/friends and activities and decided that we would search for a suitable cohousing site within a maximum 90 minute travel time of London.
 This map shows major population centres that were candidates for our site visits although we initially considered rural sites too.

-Colchester certainly fits the basic criteria: trains to Liverpool Street are fast and frequent and, even by car, a trip to Charing Cross is close to 90 minutes.
+Colchester certainly fits the basic criteria: trains to Liverpool Street are fast and frequent.

 During our search, we refined our ideas for such a site:

 - local land values that we could afford – we also realised that London land values (and towns approaching that) would tie up resources we would prefer to spend on living